999999999to1/ProfilePage/README.md

 ## Features

 - **Horizontal paging**: Smoothly swipe between multiple content pages with paging animations.
-- **Multiple image lists**: Users can browse avatars, photo albums, or other image collections, supporting simple zoom and swipe interactions.
 - **Expandable header**: The top area automatically expands or collapses based on scrolling, aiming for a smooth visual transition.
 - **Header height transition**: The header height dynamically changes with scrolling to achieve as natural an effect as possible.
 - **Tab switch animations**: Content and animations try to transition seamlessly when switching tabs at the top or bottom.